apache/druid/docs/ingestion/input-sources.md

 * a list of S3 location prefixes that attempts to list the contents and ingest all objects contained within the locations.

 The S3 input source is splittable.
-Therefore, you can use it with the [Parallel task](./native-batch.md).
+Therefore, you can use it with the [parallel task](./native-batch.md).
 Each worker task of `index_parallel` reads one or multiple objects.

 Sample specs: